 At our school, we use a number of different strategies to promote a child’s love of books and encourage them to become confident, independent readers.
 Children are provided with many opportunities to read, enjoy and share books as well as being immersed in language rich environments with access to a breadth of vocabulary and print.

 In Reception and Key Stage 1, reading is taught through daily phonics lessons using the ‘Read Write Inc’ phonics programme.
-More information can be found here. (add link to phonics page)
+More information can be found here:

 Once this programme has been completed (usually by Year 2), children move on to Hackney’s Destination Reader programme.
 This approach to teaching reading focuses on: